 We started in with exercises to both lengthen AND strengthen her pelvic floor muscles, based on the findings of the pelvic muscle exam.
 Lindsay did her own internal work 2-3 days a week at home with either her own hand, the help of her husband, or a pelvic wand from Intimate Rose (pro tip, use website intimaterose.com/kelly21 to get $5 off any product) to help with muscular circulation work.

-Up until this point, Lindsay was only wearing pads.
+In February, there was a landmark day, when I told Lindsay that I thought she was ready for tampon use again.
 Due to the feeling of pelvic pressure, she hadn’t been able to wear a tampon since the birth of her 3rd child, 8 months prior.
-Now, at 8 weeks post surgery, I let Lindsay know she was ready for tampons.
+Now, at 8 weeks post surgery, we felt she was ready.

 “It was an emotional day when I was able to wear a tampon again.
 I never knew I would take that for granted.”

 Lindsay had a trip to Hawaii planned at the beginning of March, so I worked with functional strength goals to prepare Lindsay to be able to hike and surf while in Hawaii (3 months post-op).
 For Lindsay, at this time, it hurt to have sex, as well as to orgasm.
-Another functional of pelvic PT, was that in Hawaii, I would be able to resume sex and hopefully have it feel good.
+Another functional goal of pelvic PT, was that in Hawaii, Lindsay would be able to return to painfree intimacy.

 In Hawaii, Lindsay was able to hike a couple of miles and surf.
 She had only the most mild pelvic pressure symptoms in the evenings, and in the mornings she would feel good again.
 She did try having sex, and while positioning didn’t hurt, orgasming still hurt and she was very symptomatic with pelvic pressure after.

 When she got home, we resumed Pelvic PT with goals of eliminating the remaining pelvic pressure complaints, as well as the pain with orgasm.